Selling A House With Tenants In Colorado

 Discrimination Protection

-Under local, state, and federal law, discrimination is prohibited on the basis of race, color, creed, religion, national origin, ancestry, sex, disability/handicap, or familial or marital status.
+Under local, state, and federal law, discrimination is prohibited based on race, color, creed, religion, national origin, ancestry, sex, disability/handicap, or familial or marital status.

 Specifically, the Federal Fair Housing Act makes it unlawful for a landlord to discriminate by refusing to rent based on those characteristics or by negotiating terms, conditions, or privileges different from other tenants based on the previously mentioned characteristics.
 (See 42 U.SC.
 3604(b))